sasquatch678/A-Painted-World/README.md

 - Failed Downloads

 	- Missing Manual Downloads: Oblivion.exe - You did not apply the 4gb patch.
-Go back to pre-installation and read thoroughly.
+Go back to [Pre-Installation](#pre-installation)  and read thoroughly.

 	- If you get a failed downloads error in wabbajack from these mods, please download from the links below and manually move them to the downloads folder of the modlist, then rerun wabbajack.